Manage and Monitor Queries

 Profiling Details in System Catalogs

-The system:active_requests and system:completed_requests system catalogs always return profiling information regarding query phases: that is, phase times, phase counts, and phase operators.
+The system:active_requests and system:completed_requests system catalogs always return profiling information regarding query phases: namely, phase times, phase counts, and phase operators.

 The system:active_requests, system:completed_requests, and system:prepareds system catalogs also support the meta().plan virtual attribute.
 This captures the whole query plan, and includes profiling information regarding execution timings.